Aliases for PDGFA Gene

 GeneCards Summary for PDGFA Gene

 PDGFA (Platelet Derived Growth Factor Subunit A) is a Protein Coding gene.
 Diseases associated with PDGFA include Denys-Drash Syndrome and Pulmonary Fibrosis.
-Among its related pathways are RET signaling and HTLV-I infection.
+Among its related pathways are Signaling in Gap Junctions and GPCR Pathway.
 GO annotations related to this gene include protein homodimerization activity and growth factor activity.
 An important paralog of this gene is PDGFB.

 UniProtKB/Swiss-Prot Summary for PDGFA Gene